MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/search-extensions.md

 ### Test via uploading

 You can test your messaging extension by uploading your app.
-See [Uploading your app in a team](~/concepts/apps/apps-upload.md) for details.

 To open your messaging extension, navigate to any of your chats or channels.
 Choose the **More options** (**&#8943;**) button in the compose box, and choose your messaging extension.